Big Bus Tours

 This popular service aboard air-conditioned, open-top double-decker buses runs through the capital on a hop-on, hop-off basis, taking in...

 A visit to Mutrah Souq wouldn't be the same without a stroll through the narrow alleys that house the glittering gold shops.
 The bridal...

 Mutrah stretches along an attractive corniche of latticed buildings and mosques; it looks spectacular at sunset when the light casts...

 East of the main entrance to Mutrah Souq on Mutrah Corniche, this thoroughly typical local-style restaurant with tables on the pavement...

 Mutrah Souq information

-The traditional coffeehouse at the souq's entrance is a rare relic from the past and a locals-only meeting point for elderly men.
-Take care not to wander into the historic Shiite district of Al Lawataya by mistake, as the settlement is walled for a good purpose.
+The traditional coffee house at the souq's entrance is a rare relic from the past and a locals-only meeting point for elderly men.
+Take care not to wander into the historic Shiite district of Al Lawataya by mistake, as the settlement is walled to protect the privacy of the residents here.
 A sign under the archway requests that visitors keep out.

 Navigating the souq takes a bit of practice.
-You enter by going slightly uphill away from the sea.
+You enter through a two-storey, domed gateway on the Corniche (by the traffic lights) and head slightly uphill away from the sea.
 If you keep turning right at each junction, you will of course come back to the sea.
 If in doubt, head downhill.
 That said, getting lost inside the souq is part of the fun.
-A right fork at the first junction and a left at Muscat Pharmacy should lead you to an Aladdin's Cave of a bead shop and Al Ahli Coffeeshop, famed for its fresh juices, but then again...
+A right fork at a pedestrian roundabout and a left at Muscat Pharmacy should lead you to an Aladdin's cave of a bead shop, but then again…